oasis-tcs/openc2-ap-er/oc2edr.md

 * 3.2.13.2 **MUST** implement the 'set registry_entry' Command in accordance with [Section 2.3.8.3](#2383-set-erregistry-entry) of this specification
 * 3.2.13.3 **MUST** implement the 'create registry_entry' Command in accordance with [Section 2.3.10.1](#23101-create-erregistry-entry) of this specification
 * 3.2.13.4 **MUST** implement the 'delete registry_entry' Command in accordance with [Section 2.3.11.2](#23112-delete-erregistry-entry) of this specification
+* 3.2.13.5 **MUST** implement the 'er:Downstream-Device' Command Argument in accordance with the above sections <!-- Temporary description.
+I will split this conformance clause after the PR has been merged -->

 ### 3.2.14 Conformance Clause 30: Account Consumer
 An OpenC2 Producer satisfies 'Account Consumer' conformance if:
 * 3.2.14.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.2.14.2 **MUST** implement the 'set account' Command in accordance with [Section 2.3.8.4](#2384-set-eraccount) of this specification
+* 3.2.14.3 **MUST** implement the 'er:Downstream-Device' Command Argument in accordance with [Section 2.3.8.4](#2384-set-eraccount) of this specification

 ### 3.2.15 Conformance Clause 31: Account Status Consumer
 An OpenC2 Producer satisfies 'Account Status Consumer' conformance if: